Johann Maria Farina: Life

 Being the very first perfume of its kind on the market, the word "Cologne" quickly became a household name.

 Cologne refers to a perfume which is usually refreshingly light, unisex with a citrus-based head note.

 The perfume was given a French name because, in the 17th and 18th century, the French language was spoken in European high society and also used by tradesmen, hence Farina's name decision.
 Counterfeits of the perfume only appeared at the end of the 18th century.
-After the French Revolution, Napoleon's troops occupied Cologne for a number of years and introduced freedom of trade.
+After the French Revolution, Napoleon's troops occupied Cologne from 1794 to 1814 and introduced freedom of trade.
 Back then, registered trademarks did not exist, so there were many counterfeits.

 Death and legacy

 Farina died on 25 November 1766 in Cologne, aged 80.
 Today the 8th generation of the Farina family still produces the original Eau de Cologne.